 - Immune systems benefit from direct exposure to natural environments

-We offer mindful walks in nature where we use a broad group of techniques to improve an individual’s mental or physical health, specifically with an individual’s presence within nature or outdoor surroundings.
+We offer mindful walks in nature where we use a broad range of techniques which can improve an individual’s mental or physical health

 “Smile, breathe, and go slowly.”